orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - Up is search for something (using AI bot - or normal search - both.)
 - X call property
 - Square, call method
-- Circle ctrl+z, triangle ctrl+y,. or Circle + Right bumper
+- Circle ctrl+z, triangle new closure, ctrl+y,. or Circle + Right bumper
 - Hold left joystick - do something with current selection, and then right joystick to do things like turn a == into a !=.
 - Right trigger swap between Many/Array/Graph/Tree.;
 - Left trigger swap ?
 - Right, is new filter block
-- Left, is new closure
+- Left, is Jump out of current context.
+L
 - VIEW button switch context window (files or other contexts that the right joystick doesnt have access to)
 - Support for other languages, contexts.
 - Left/Right bumper reserved for alternate context movements since they're 'hold down keys'